dayyass/muse-as-service/README.md

 pip install --upgrade pip && pip install -r requirements.txt
 ```

 Before using the service you need to download MUSE model.
-You can do it using next script:
+You can do it using next command:
 ```
-./models/download_muse.sh
+python models/download_muse.py
 ```

 ### Launch the Service